TylorS167/pure-number-generator/README.md

 ### `seedRandom(seed: number): Random`

-Creates a new random number generator given a single seed value
+Creates a new random number generator given a single seed value.

 ```typescript
 import { seedRandom } from 'pure-number-generator'